mkurz/deadbolt-2-guide/03-root-concepts.markdown

 Controller authorisation blocks or allows access to a method.
 Whereas template restrictions are essentially a boolean evaluation - "if user satisfies these conditions, then...", controller authorisation is quite a bit more powerful.
 Specifically, while an authorised result is generated from your application code, unauthorised results can be customised as required; you can return any status code you like along with any content you like.
 If you're feeling particularly nasty, why not send a 302 redirect to a not-suitable-for-work website?
 If you want to, the option is there.

 ## Actors ##
-D2 has three interfaces which can be used to hook authorisation into your application - `Subject`, `Role` and `Permission`.
+D2 has three interfaces which can be used to represent authorisation entities in your application - `Subject`, `Role` and `Permission`.

 ### Subject ###
 The core actor of D2 is the `be.objectify.deadbolt.core.models.Subject` interface.
 This should be implemented by whatever your application considers to be an authorisable entity - in other words, a User.
 Its sole purpose is to give access to the rights and permissions held by the user.